 Getting my credit back on track

 Several years ago, I went through some tough times financially.
 I became unemployed when my company went out of business.
-The bills kept piling up and I simply couldn’t make the payments.
+I simply wasn’t able to pay my bills on time.

 After I told a friend of mine about my issues, he suggested I check out Lexington Law.
 So, I called them for a free consultation at 800-220-0084.
 I spoke to a credit professional who told me they believed they could help me.